tugberkgoc/foundation-notes/04 Functions and Objects.md

 ### 1.3 Callbacks

-//TODO: need a replacemennt for the currency API (perhaps use screen scraping?) or books?

-NOT an API at this stage but reading/writing files?

 Since JavaScript supports _first class functions_, we can use a function in any place where we could use a literal, object or variable.
 Open the `currency.js` script and look at line 17.
 As you can see the `request` object has a key called `get` that stores a function (we have already covered this).
 This takes two parameters:

 1. A string representing the url to be accessed.